Commercial mirror isn’t a one-size-fits-all product. That’s why there are seemingly countless options.

 - Commercial doors

 Mirrors are also great additions to cabinetry and display cases.
 In both pieces, the mirror creates a sense of depth and allows for 360° viewing of what’s inside.

-At New Angle Beveling, we manufacture mirror glass that can be used in a variety of applications and markets, including the door and cabinet industries.
+At New Angle Beveling, we manufacture mirror glass used for several applications and markets, including the door and cabinet industries.
 When ordering a custom-sized mirror, specific cutouts can be manufactured to make room for cabinets, electrical outlets, and more.

 4 Popular Types of Mirrors